intel/trustauthority-samples/deployment/README.md

-# Build and Deployment of Intel® Key Broker Service and Intel TDX Demo App
+# Build and Deployment of Intel® Key Broker Service and Intel® TDX Demo App

 These instructions describe how to build and deploy the two Docker containers comprising the Intel® Trust Domain Extensions (Intel TDX) demonstration application.
 For more information about the secure key release workflow and the demo app, see [Key release and workload for Intel TDX](https://docs.trustauthority.intel.com/articles/tutorial-tdx-workload.html).